DataTalksClub/data-engineering-zoomcamp/asking-questions.md

     * Before asking a question, check the [FAQ](https://docs.google.com/document/d/19bnYs80DwuUimHM65UV3sylsCn2j1vziPOwzBwQrebw/edit).
     * DO NOT use screenshots, especially don’t take pictures from a phone.
     * DO NOT tag instructors, it may discourage others from helping you.
-    * Copy and past error; if it’s long, just post it in a reply to your thread.
+    * Copy and past errors; if it’s long, just post it in a reply to your thread.
     * Use ``` for formatting your code.
     * Use the same thread for the conversation (that means reply to your own thread).
         * DO NOT create multiple posts to discus the issue.
-        * You may create a new post if the issue reimerges down the road.
+        * You may create a new post if the issue reemerges down the road.
 Be sure to describe what has changed in the environment.
     * Provide addition information in the same thread of the steps you have taken for resolution.
 8. Take a break and come back to it later.
 You will be amazed at how often you figure out the solution after letting your brain rest.
 Get some fresh air, workout, play a video game, watch a tv show, whatever allows your brain to not think about it for a little while or even until the next day.
 9. Remember technology issues in real life sometimes take days or even weeks to resolve.